aj3705/serverless-microservices/README.md

 ![example scenario](./images/aj-bikes-architecture.jpg)

+0. Customer places an order for bikes on aj bikes website
+1. Website sends a create order request to the Azure API Manager (APIM), the Microservices Gateway for aj bikes Microservices
+2. APIM sends the create order request to Orders Microservice, which is implemented using Azure Functions.
+Azure Functions is a per per execution serverless service.
+3. Orders Microservice stores the order in the Orders database implemented using Azure Cosmos DB
+4. Orders Microservice enqueues "Order Created" event in the Azure Service bus that is used for Microservices communications.
+5. Order Created Event triggers the Shipment Microservice implemented using Azure Functions
+6. Shipment Microservice reads the order data in the Order Created event and creates a Shipment in the Shipments databas implemented using Azure Cosmos DB
+7. Shipment status is provided back to the customer via the APIM gateway.

 ## Steps:
 1. [Create a Resource Group that holds all the services used in this example](#u1)
 2. [Create micro services](#u2)